apache/nuttx/Documentation/applications/nsh/nsh.rst

 **NSH Start-Up Script**.
 NSH supports options to provide a start up script for NSH.
-In general this capability is enabled with ``CONFIG_NSH_ROMFSETC``, but has several other related configuration options as described with the `NSH-specific configuration settings <#nshconfiguration>`__.
+In general this capability is enabled with ``CONFIG_NSH_ROMFSETC``, but has several other related configuration options as described with the
+:doc:`NSH specific configuration settings <config>`.
 This capability also depends on:

   -  ``CONFIG_DISABLE_MOUNTPOINT`` not set
   -  ``CONFIG_FS_ROMFS`` enabled